Second law of thermodynamics in closed quantum many-body systems: Law of increasing entropy

 In Sec.~\ref{sec:MacroPassivity}, we have given Corollary~\ref{corollary:macroscopic-passivity}, which corresponds to a quantum-mechanical derivation of Planck's principle.
 It is one of many forms of the second law of thermodynamics and applies to any adiabatic operation in which the initial and final values of $(f^1,..., f^{m})$ coincide.
 In thermodynamics, it is sometimes said to be equivalent to different forms of the second law; however, other laws of thermodynamics were assumed when the equivalence was proved, and therefore, they are not shown to be equivalent to each other from quantum mechanics alone.

 In this section, we address this problem and will give a quantum-mechanical proof of another form of the second law of thermodynamics.
 It is the law of increasing entropy, which asserts that an adiabatic thermodynamic operation cannot decrease the thermodynamic entropy of the system.
 This law applies to any adiabatic operation including the case where the initial and the final values of $(f^1,..., f^{m})$ are different.
+Lieb and Yngvason~\cite{Lieb1999} showed that thermodynamics can be rigorously constructed from the adiabatic accessibility that corresponds to this law.